brenoSBC/dmr-tutorial/README.md

 Please note that the current version of dmr@jobs was built primarily to support Slurm 23.02.7 and that versions other than this may not work or require adjustments

-vá para dmr/src/dmr_slurm.c
+Vá para dmr/src/dmr_slurm.c

-é necessário modificar a linha hostlist:
+É necessário modificar a linha hostlist:

 de: